Unbiunio/Unbiunio/README.md

 ### About Me

-Hey there!
-I'm Rafa, a passionate data scientist with a love for Data and AI .
+I'm  a passionate data scientist with a love for Data and AI.
 But in my spare time, you'll find me enjoying motorsports like MotoGP and Formula 1 or playing futsal with my firends .
 I also love food and cooking for others.
 I really enjoy it when my friends come over and get to taste my delicious menu 😋..

 # 🏍️ #🏎️ #⚽ #👨‍🍳